citp/privacy-policy-historical/f/fi/fin/financialmentor.com.md

 ## Third Party Vendors and Sponsors:

-****
 FinancialMentor.com may include icons, buttons, or text in it’s site or through its newsletters and various promotions which, when activated, will allow you to access and learn more about other products and services throughout the worldwide web.
 When you access any of these services, your rights will be governed solely by the agreements and policies relating to the use of these services including but not limited to their privacy policy.
 FinancialMentor.com is not responsible for the privacy practices or the content of any third party product or service providers.

 ## Purchasing Products Or Services:

-**
-** If you place an order for purhase through FinancialMentor.Com certain personal information including your credit card number, shipping information and telephone number will be collected and encrypted over a secure server.
+If you place an order for purchase through FinancialMentor.Com certain personal information including your credit card number, shipping information and telephone number will be collected and encrypted over a secure server.
 If you prefer not to order online, you may also fax or mail your order along with a check or money order made payable to CreateCorp Business Solutions, Inc..
 All information will be used only to fulfill your order and for billing purposes.
 Some products or services may be fulfilled by third party vendors and are subject to the related disclosure under that topic heading.

 Personal information will only be disclosed to the extent necessary to fulfill your order and charge your credit card.
 We will use a fulfillment company to fill and ship your order and charge your credit card except for products specifically downloaded directly from our web site.

 ## Cookies:

-**
-** Cookies are small data files containing bits of information that web sites transfer to your computers hard drive for record keeping purposes.
+Cookies are small data files containing bits of information that web sites transfer to your computers hard drive for record keeping purposes.
 Cookies can make the web more useful by storing information about your preferences on a particular site.
 Cookies used by FinancialMentor.com do not contain any personally identifying information.

 We may use cookie technology to track the site’s aggregate page views or specific pages visited so that you don’t see the same promotion more than once.
 This also enables us to determine which features our users are most or least interested in.
 We do not track your individual usage patterns through cookies, nor do we use them to track your financial holdings or other personal preferences in any individualized way.